bchatard/jetbrains-alfred-workflow/README.md

 With keyword `jb` you can access to some actions for this workflow.

 ### Clean Projects Cache
 Projects list is cached for better performance (one cache per products).
-You can change cacle lifetime (see [environment variable](#workflow-environment-variables)).
+You can change cache lifetime (see [environment variable](#workflow-environment-variables)).
 This command clean cache for all products.

+### Check workflow update
+Check if a new release is available for this workflow.

 ## Customisation
 If you change command line tools name/path or if you want to change keyword, you need to update workflow settings: